Dr. John Philbeck became the new department chair in July 2018.

 More Psi Chi members than ever before!
 Current Psi Chi President Julia Mancini and Dr. Dennis Schell, faculty advisor, report that Psi Chi at GW continues to flourish.
 Last year Psi Chi inducted 25 new members, yielding a total of 51 members at the end of May—the most in decades.

 Psi Chi has developed a mentoring program for all new inductees so that they are aware of the resources available to them and to create a stronger sense of community.
-Psi Chi also meets once each semester with the Psychology Department’s honors students (Dr. Phil Moore, faculty advisor) to discuss relevant issues in psychology.
+Psi Chi also meets once each semester with the Psychological and Brain Sciences Department’s honors students (Dr. Phil Moore, faculty advisor) to discuss relevant issues in psychology.

 New Psi Chi inductees, April 2018.